jowparks/sequence-alignment-app/README.md

 # Timing
 - 1 hour to bootstrap docker/django/redis/postgres
 - 1 hour django migrations/urls/drf setup with initial AlignmentModel and Viewset
+- 1 hour researching Biopython for accessing gene data, this seems like something that could be included in description of problem.

 # Caveats
 - Write unit/integration tests given time